A slide show of photographs will start in a few seconds on the above frame

-The exception to cinemas on this site is the much lamented ROYALTY THEATRE, City Road.
+The much lamented ROYALTY THEATRE, City Road.
 Having hosted early cinematograph films, it earns a rightful place in the line up of Chester cinemas.
 The exterior was plain, painted brick, two storeys with windows of domestic scale on first floor.
 There was originally a long canopy along the entrance frontage.
 The theatre was entered at the side, through an ante-building containing foyer, stairs, bars, refreshment areas.
 The theatre lay length ways behind this, with a fly tower, and good access to scene dock from City Road.
 Stage dimensions: Depth: 10.36m (34ft), Width: 16.45m (54ft), Proscenium width: 1912: 7.62m (25ft), Height to grid: 1912: 13.1m (43ft).

 At this time, it is true that the majority of Chester locals didn’t notice the change!
 However, Chester’s discerning audience would have been more than delighted to have had a theatre of this quality today.
 The support that the Lyceum in Crewe receives is but an indicator as to what would have been likely if the ROYALTY had been treated with more respect, being left intact which might have been it’s salvation.